-Well, one thing I know for sure in response to this question and another thing I don’t know.
+Well, let me say one thing I know for sure in response to this question and another thing I don’t know.
 What I know is that the Bible is relevant to this person’s average day where he lives and works.
-And I will say why in just a minute.
-And what I don’t know is what his goals are in life and work.
-And the reason that matters is that you can have goals at work or in life which will put you so out of synch with the Bible that you find the Bible to be annoying or condemning or boring, because all its teaching is in a different direction from the direction you are going.
-And I don’t know where this question is coming form in terms of spiritual life or what the goals are.
-So let me go back to my first question and we will circle around to the other one, or first observation.
+And I will tell you why in just a minute.
+What I don’t know is what his goals are in life and work.
+And the reason that matters is that you can have goals at work or in life which will put you so out of sync with the Bible that you find the Bible to be annoying or condemning or boring, because all its teaching is in a different direction from the direction you are going.
+And I don’t know where this question is coming from in terms of spiritual life or what the goals are.
+So let me go back to my first question and we will circle around to the other one.

 I know the Bible is relevant to this person’s daily life.
 He says he doesn’t feel like it is.
 I know it is.
 And here is how I know.
 The Bible says, “Whether you eat or drink, or whatever you do, do all to the glory of God” (1 Corinthians 10:31).
 The Bible says, “Render service with a good will as to the Lord and not to man” (Ephesians 6:7–8).
 So, at work is he “rendering service to the Lord, not to man, knowing that whatever good anyone does, he will receive back from the Lord?”
 This person’s life and job fit in the category of whatever he does in rendering service.
 At least it ought to.
 All of life is to be lived to the glory of God, and only in the Bible can we not only learn how to do this, but find the spiritual power to do it.